Featured Content

 Same data source.
 Three questions instead of one.

-The original KPI did not change: still 14%, still on target.
-What changed was the context.
+The original KPI did not change but the context did.
 Rotation at 68% per year meant the outsourced workforce was turning over entirely every eighteen months.
 An estimated CHF 240K per year in onboarding cost had been invisible, not because the data did not exist, but because nobody had built the measure.
+Now, the management team had a more complete picture of the situation, and the conversation shifted from âare we on target?â to âwhat can we do about this?â

 The gap between what the formula measured and what the goal required looked like this.